-2.2 Related literature and expected findings
+2.2 Related Literature and Expected Findings

-2.2.1 Discrimination on platforms
+2.2.1 Discrimination on Platforms

 There is a broad literature on racial discrimination across various settings.
 For example, discrimination is widely documented in the labor market, where several "resume studies" have shown that African-American-sounding names revealed in job applications generally receive fewer callbacks across occupations, industries, and employer sizes (Bertrand and Mullainathan, 2004; Kaas and Manger, 2012; Kessler et al., 2019; Nunley et al., 2015).
-Additionally, discrimination is also prevalent in pay and promotion for current employees (Bar and Zussman, 2017; Bodvarsson and Partridge, 2001; Brewster and Lynn, 2014; Hegde et al., 2023; Lynn and Sturman, 2011; Rider et al., 2023).
-With the increasing popularity of platforms, recent research has shown similar discrimination in hiring decisions and cancellation rates on labor platforms (Botelho and DeCelles, 2023; Teng et al., 2023).
+Discrimination is also prevalent in pay and promotion for current employees (Bar and Zussman, 2017; Bodvarsson and Partridge, 2001; Brewster and Lynn, 2014; Hegde et al., 2023; Lynn and Sturman, 2011; Rider et al., 2023).
+With the growing popularity of platforms, recent research has shown similar discrimination in hiring decisions and cancellation rates on labor platforms (Botelho and DeCelles, 2023; Teng et al., 2023).

-The multi-sided nature of platforms necessitates more careful consideration of discrimination originating from different sides of the platforms.
-Past academic studies in this domain mainly focus on the discrimination experienced by customers.
-Specifically, the body of work concentrates on discrimination experienced by Airbnb guests (Cui et al., 2020; Edelman et al., 2017), Uber passengers (Ge et al., 2020), mortgage applicants (Yinger, 1998), car buyers (Ayres and Siegelman, 1995), and small businesses (Blanchflower et al., 2003).
-Conversely, academic evidence on supplier discrimination on platforms is relatively scant.
+The multisided nature of platforms calls for careful consideration of discrimination originating from different sides of the platforms.
+Academic studies in this domain have focused mainly on discrimination experienced by customers-specifically, on discrimination against Airbnb guests (Cui et al., 2020; Edelman et al., 2017), Uber passengers (Ge et al., 2020), mortgage applicants (Yinger, 1998), car buyers (Ayres and Siegelman, 1995), and small businesses (Blanchflower et al., 2003).
+Academic evidence on supplier discrimination on platforms is relatively nascent.
 The most robust evidence comes from discrimination on eBay, where studies have shown that products sold by African American (Ayres et al., 2015) and female (Kricheli-Katz and Regev, 2016) sellers tend to fetch lower prices.
-Regarding Airbnb, some results have been shown on the lower price charged by African American hosts using cross-sectional data in selected cities (Edelman and Luca, 2014; Marchenko, 2019).
-More recently, Luca et al. (2024) find that Asian hosts in New York City received fewer reviews at the start of the COVID-19 pandemic.
-Although these studies often focus on discrimination against a specific racial group using a single performance metric, I anticipate that such discriminatory effects will be evident across the entrepreneurial outcomes of all racial minorities and throughout the country.
-Consequently, my baseline hypotheses are as follows:

-2The diversity index indicates how likely it is that two randomly chosen people will be from different race and ethnicity groups.
+$^{2}$ The diversity index indicates how likely it is that two randomly chosen people will be from different race or ethnicity groups.
 A value of 0 means everyone in the population shares the same racial and ethnic characteristics.